ethorsoe/cscrub/README.md

 ```

 # Caveats
-Only data checksums are supported, supporting metadata
-would be possible, but as using raid5 metadata is not sane, support
-is not added for now.

 Dup profile checking is slow and seeky, as the code things the allocations are
 on different disks.
 Probably not worth fixing.